thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-call-quick-reference.md

 * [ImportPrunedFunds](core-api-ref-remote-procedure-calls-wallet#importprunedfunds): imports funds without the need of a rescan.
 Meant for use with pruned wallets. *New in Dash Core 0.12.3*
 * [ImportPubKey](core-api-ref-remote-procedure-calls-wallet#importpubkey): imports a public key (in hex) that can be watched as if it were in your wallet but cannot be used to spend
 * [ImportWallet](core-api-ref-remote-procedure-calls-wallet#importwallet): imports private keys from a file in wallet dump file format (see the [`dumpwallet` RPC](core-api-ref-remote-procedure-calls-wallet#dumpwallet)).
 These keys will be added to the keys currently in the wallet.
 This call may need to rescan all or parts of the block chain for transactions affecting the newly-added keys, which may take several minutes.
-* [KeePass](core-api-ref-remote-procedure-calls-wallet#keepass): provides commands for configuring and managing KeePass authentication.
-New in Darkcoin Core 0.11.0
 * [KeyPoolRefill](core-api-ref-remote-procedure-calls-wallet#keypoolrefill): fills the cache of unused pre-generated keys (the keypool).
 * [ListAddressBalances](core-api-ref-remote-procedure-calls-wallet#listaddressbalances): lists addresses of this wallet and their balances *New in Dash Core 0.12.3*
 * [ListAddressGroupings](core-api-ref-remote-procedure-calls-wallet#listaddressgroupings): lists groups of addresses that may have had their common ownership made public by common use as inputs in the same transaction or from being used as change from a previous transaction. **_Updated in Dash Core 0.17.0_**